Find out when you must use a Defra-approved disinfectant, which product to use, and in what concentration.

 The list of Defra-approved disinfectants will show you which product to use, and the concentration of the disinfectant you must use.
 Some products can be used at different concentrations for different diseases.

 Disinfectant use for routine cleaning and disinfecting

 You must also use Defra-approved disinfectants at the dilution rate shown on the general order list when doing routine cleaning and disinfecting:

 - livestock transport vehicles

 - abattoir vehicles and animal holding areas as part of the regular cleaning routine

-Disinfectant use for kennels, catteries and vets surgeries
+Disinfectant use for kennels, catteries and vet surgeries

-There is no legal need to use a Defra approved disinfectant if you run a vets surgery, kennel or cattery, unless there is an outbreak of a notifiable animal disease.
+There is no legal need to use a Defra-approved disinfectant if you run a vet surgery, kennel or cattery, unless there is an outbreak of a notifiable animal disease.